10.5. Incremental Backup

 For instance, the incremental backup file for Table t1 (OID = 16551) is named ‘INCREMENTAL.16551’.

-Here’s an example of the full and incremental backup files for t1:
+The following example shows the full and incremental backup files for t1:

 $ ls -la -h backup/full/base/16425/ | grep "16551$"